modelop/katacoda-scenarios/fastscore-over-rest/step3.md

 Send data to scoring:
 `fastscore model input`{{execute}}

-Enter any number and press Enter key twice.
+Type any integer number into Terminal window and press Enter key *twice*.
+For example:

+`
+14

+`{{copy}}

-Now, retrieve the results:
+Now, retrieve the result:
 `fastscore model output`{{execute}}

+You should see 15.
+You can experiment with "fastscore model input" and type other inputs.

 cUrl can also be used to submit data for scoring.